rustandruin/NystromBestiary/README.md

 It was used to produce the figures in the paper ["Revisiting the Nystrom Method for Improved Large-scale Machine Learning"](http://arxiv.org/abs/1303.1849) (arXiv preprint link) by Alex Gittens and [Michael Mahoney](http://cs.stanford.edu/people/mmahoney/).
 In particular, the experimental setup to generate exactly those figures is included.

-Send comments, suggestions, and complaints to agittens AT ebay FULLSTOP com
+Send comments, suggestions, and complaints to gittens AT icsi FULLSTOP berkeley FULLSTOP edu

 Contents
 --------